-The population size of the Emirate of Dubai was estimated to be 1,770,978 individuals at the end of 2009, of whom 1,369,740 are males and 401,238 are females with rates of 77.34% and 22.65% respectively of the total population.
-The higher proportion of males in Dubai community (341 Males per 100 females) is attributed to the fact that most expatriate workers are males who are not accompanied by their family members.
+The population of the Emirate of Dubai was estimated at 1,770,978 towards the end of 2009.
+1,369,740 of which were male residents and 401,238 were female residents, making a percentage of 77.34% and 22.65% respectively.
+The higher proportion of male residents in Dubai (341 males per 100 females) is due to the fact that that most expat workers are males whose families stay in their home countries.

-As the population grows, automatically, the new supplies of properties from developers will be consumed because there can be oversupply in any market but there will never be an oversupply of good property.
+As the population grows, so do property sales.
+Any market experiences oversupply, but there will never be an oversupply of good property.

-Consequently, Dubai’s government has shown its readiness with the 50-Year Charter with nine articles that aim at shaping the future of Dubai, develop its community, enhance its quality of life and ensure a good future for the increasing generations.
+Dubai’s government has prepared for further growth of the population and published the Fifty-Year Charter with nine articles that aim at shaping the future of Dubai, developing its community, enhancing its quality of life and ensuring a prosperous future for further generations.